teri934/aetna/technical_documentation.md

 Maybe it would be better to create separate rendering class and not to operate it from the World class.

 ### Perlin noise
 Used for terrain generation ([Perlin Noise](https://www.wikiwand.com/en/Perlin_noise)) in the World part.
 According to its values for each pixel appropriate intensity is chosen to reflect changing terrain.

+### Libraries
+Except of the standard libraries SDL.h was used for graphics.

 ## Possible issues